LowIQCoder/SSAD/README.md

 ## Launch frontend

-First of all, clone repository with latest version of frontend
+First of all, clone repository with latest version of frontend:

 ```sh
 git clone https://gitlab.pg.innopolis.university/team20/llm-rosalind.git -b feature/main-page
 ```

-Install all necessary dependencies with use of [npm](https://www.npmjs.com) by running
+Install all necessary dependencies with use of [npm](https://www.npmjs.com) by running:

 ```sh
 npm install
 ```

-To run frontend in development mode, execute
+To run frontend in development mode, execute:

 ```sh
 npm run dev